doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 For every service or message in which a variable name was changed, you'll need to tell the `ros1_bridge` how to link the new name to the old name.

-These are stored in a yaml file, in the form of a vector of objects, with each item corresponding to a single complete message.
+These are stored in a YAML file, in the form of a vector of objects, with each item corresponding to a single complete message.

 Services and Messages have different key field names.